gaelcolas/datum/README.md

 > `A datum is a piece of information.`

-**Datum** is a PowerShell module to lookup **configuration data** from aggregated sources allowing you to define generic information (Roles) and specific overrides (i.e. per Node, Location, Environment) without repeating yourself.
+**Datum** is a PowerShell module used to lookup **DSC configuration data** from aggregated sources allowing you to define generic information (Roles) and specific overrides (i.e. per Node, Location, Environment) without repeating yourself.

-A Sample repository of an ['Infrastructure _as_ code'](https://devopscollective.org/maybe-infrastructure-as-code-isnt-the-right-way/) managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.
+A Sample repository of an [Infrastructure _as_ code](https://devopscollective.org/maybe-infrastructure-as-code-isnt-the-right-way/) managed using Datum is available at [**DscInfraSample**](https://github.com/gaelcolas/DscInfraSample), along with more explanations of its usage and the recommended Control repository layout.

-Datum currently works on Windows PowerShell 5.1, as it relies on specific dlls and Module (ProtectedData) for **Credential and Data Encryption**.
-These functionalities will soon be moved to an optional module (code already decoupled).
+Datum is currently developped on Windows PowerShell 5.1, but will soon be tested against PowerShell 6.

 ## What is Datum for?

-This PowerShell Module enables you to manage your **Infrastructure _from_ Code** using **Desired State Configuration** (DSC), by letting you organise the **Configuration Data** in a hierarchy relevant to your environment, and injecting it into **Configurations** based on the Nodes and their Roles.
+This PowerShell Module enables you to manage your **Infrastructure _from_ Code** using **Desired State Configuration** (DSC), by letting you organise the **Configuration Data** in a hierarchy adapted to your business context, and injecting it into **Configurations** based on the Nodes and the Roles they implement.

 This (opinionated) approach allows to raise **cattle** instead of pets, while facilitating the management of Configuration Data (the Policy for your infrastructure) and provide defaults with the flexibility of specific overrides per layers based on your environment.

 The Configuration Data is composed in a configurable hiearchy, where the storage can be done in files, and the format Yaml, Json, PSD1.

 The idea follows the model developped by the Puppet, Chef and Ansible communities (possibly others), in the configuration data management area:
-- [Puppet Hiera](https://puppet.com/docs/puppet/5.3/hiera_intro.html) and [Role and Profiles method](https://puppet.com/docs/pe/2017.3/managing_nodes/the_roles_and_profiles_method.html) (very similar in principle, as I used their great documentation for inspiration, thanks Glenn S. for the pointers!)
+- [Puppet Hiera](https://puppet.com/docs/puppet/5.3/hiera_intro.html) and [Role and Profiles method](https://puppet.com/docs/pe/2017.3/managing_nodes/the_roles_and_profiles_method.html) (very similar in principle, as I used their great documentation for inspiration.
+Thanks Glenn S. for the pointers, and James McG for helping me understand!)
 - [Chef Databags, Roles and attributes](https://docs.chef.io/policy.html) (thanks Steve for taking the time to explain!)
 - [Ansible Playbook](http://docs.ansible.com/ansible/latest/playbooks_intro.html) and [Roles](http://docs.ansible.com/ansible/latest/playbooks_reuse_roles.html) (Thanks Trond H. for the introduction!)